 - Sift in both almond flour and tapioca flour to prevent flour clumps.

 - If using walnuts and chocolate chips, this recipe will yield about 16 muffins.
 Use no more than 1/2 cup walnut pieces.

 - Bake for 15 minutes.
 If a toothpick inserted into a muffin comes out clean, then remove from oven.
 If it has raw batter on it, then return pan to oven for a couple more minutes or until done baking.

-- Cool muffins in pan for 10 minutes before removing and serving.
+- Cool almond flour banana muffins in pan for 10 minutes before removing and serving.

-- Cornstarch or arrowroot powder can be used instead of tapioca flour.
+- Cornstarch and arrowroot powder are perfect substitutes for tapioca flour.

 Frequently Asked Questions

 No, almond flour cannot be directly substituted for white flour.
 The texture and density are too different to be used in place of each other.